Harleyoc1/Casino/README.md

 # Casino
-A JavaFX application for Casino games.
+A simple JavaFX application for Casino games.